Series and integral representations of the Taylor coefficients of the Weierstrass sigma-function: Abstract

 \section{Abstract}

-We provide two kinds of representations for the Taylor coefficients of the Weierstrass $\sigma$-function $\sigma(\cdot;\Gamma)$, where $\Gamma$ is an arbitrary lattice in $\C$.
-The first one in terms of Hermite-Gauss series over $\Gamma$ and the second one in terms of Hermite-Gauss integrals over $\C$.
-As applications, we derive identities of arithmetic type relating some modular forms to such Hermite-Gaussian series.
-This will be possible by comparing our obtained representations to the one elaborated by Weierstrass himself in 1882.
+We provide two kinds of representations for the Taylor coefficients of the Weierstrass $\sigma$-function $\sigma(\cdot;\Gamma)$ associated to an arbitrary lattice $\Gamma$ in the complex plane $\C=\R^2$ - the first one in terms of the so-called Hermite-Gauss series over $\Gamma$ and the second one in terms of Hermite-Gauss integrals over $\C$.